navinreddy23/AirForce/README.md

 # CPPND: AirForce

 This is a repo for the Capstone project on Udacity.
 The game AirForce uses SFML for graphics and audio rendering.
+The Player (Hero) has the capabilites to move around and fire Bullets to kill the Enemy.
+As the Game progresses, the difficulty increases, there are Coins to upgrade the powers (Lives and Player's speed).
+These components are divided into classes.
+Game class takes the responsibility of managing the interaction between the different classes.
+Menu class serves as a maintenance/service area during the initial-pause-gameover states.

+The aim of the game is to score as high as possible.
+Enjoy playing AirForce!

 ## Dependencies for Running Locally
 * cmake >= 3.7